gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-11-09-new-3d-golf-simulation-video-game-series.md

 ## Box Art

 Perhaps the box artwork is the most striking thing about the Mega Drive versions, with its classic typography-led design, strong brush-stroked calligraphic logo, and the intriguing hand-painted golf scene.
-These paintings intrigued me as they represented the real life courses.
-Further investigation revealed that not only did they show a particular hole but they also showed a famous event that happened on the course, with the obvious exception of the fictional Devil's Course.
+These paintings obviously represent the real life courses, but further investigation revealed that not only did they show a particular hole but they also showed a famous event that happened on the course (with the obvious exception of the fictional Devil's Course).
 I don't have much knowledge of real life golf events, but I managed to figure them out, I think, using my Google-fu.
 Though I'd still love to know who painted them!?

 ----